BasicWolf/archived-kaylee/doc/tutorial/index.rst

 computing application.
 In this tutorial we are going to examine an application which computes the value of PI via the `Monte Carlo method`_.

-First, lets write down the requirements for the application:
+.. note:: This tutorial is based on the same workflow used in the :ref:`demo`.

 1. The Monte Carlo method is based on a sequence of random numbers.
    The problem with the standard `Math.random()` is that there is no official